Sustainable Development Goal 8: Decent Work and Economic Growth

 |8.2.1||Annual growth rate of real GDP per employed person|

-This target set out to achieve higher levels of economic productivity.
-In the decade preceding the pandemic (2010-2019), the average annual labour productivity was 1.8%, higher than the average growth rate from 2000-2009 (1.4%).
+In the decade preceding the pandemic (2010-2019), the average annual labour productivity was 1.8%, higher than between 2000-2009 at 1.4%.
 While the pandemic caused a decline in labour productivity, it grew by over 3.2% in 2021, yet this should be interpreted with caution due to the large-scale structural changes caused by the pandemic in the labour market.
 As noted by the UN in the SDG 2022 progress report:

 Lower-productivity firms and sectors and lower-paid workers were disproportionately affected by the pandemic, while high-productivity enterprises and high earners saw far less damage.

-Regional labour productivity data show that Asian regions experienced the highest growth both measured from 2010-2014 and 2015-2020.
+Regional labour productivity data show that Asian regions experienced the highest growth rates both between 2010-2014 and 2015-2020.

-Similarly as to target 8.1 on GDP growth per capita, the OECD operationalises the labour productivity target by benchmarking the average annual growth rate against the top 4 OECD performers from 2000-2015.
-This gives a target labour productivity growth rate of 3.6%.
-Based on the latest data (2005-2020) all the Nordics are below this level.
-The overarching trend is that labour productivity growth has slowed over the past two decades, implying that it will be a challenge to turn the trend around.
+Similarly as to target 8.1 on GDP growth per capita, the OECD operationalises the labour productivity target by comparing it against average annual growth rate of the top 4 OECD performers from 2000-2015.
+This gives a target labour productivity growth rate of 3.6% annually.

 Promote development-oriented policies that support productive activities, decent job creation, entrepreneurship, creativity and innovation, and encourage the formalization and growth of micro-, small- and medium-sized enterprises, including through access to financial services